-Does your company use Visual Studio as their IDE of choice?
+Does your company use Visual Studio as its IDE of choice?
 Great.
 Give them access to VS at the interview.

 Do your best developers fail at debugging their code quickly?
 Great, test your candidates on their ability to debug problems and the time they take to do that.

 Do you give your developer team their space to finish a project within a deadline?
 Awesome, so stop the ‘turn up the pressure’ act on your candidates and give them enough time and space so they can demonstrate their creativity and skills and show you what they can do on the job.

 Finally, the above problems are just touching the surface of the things that are wrong with coding interviews today.
 That being said, a majority of these problems can be solved by FaceCode– HackerEarth’s premier coding interview tool.

 For instance, FaceCode’s built-in IDE ensures that you never need a word processor for coding interviews ever again.
 Hiring remotely?
 Access candidates from across the globe with FaceCode’s real-time interviewing feature.
 Finally, you can play around with the difficulty of the questions by choosing from the vast question library offered across 41 programming languages.
 Try FaceCode now, for free.

 And that’s all I have to say about that.
 I hope you can use these tips to hire some legendary talent into your ranks in the future.
 Let me know if you found this article interesting and useful in the comments section.

 Now In Tech: AI, Assessments, And The Great Over-Correction